Code-Institute-Submissions/MS3-2/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   The two main colours used throughout the site are white, grey and black.
+        -   The three main colours used throughout the site are white, grey and black.
         -   The site is based on the ideas of Minimalism and so a simple colour pallette was chosen to keep things crisp and clean.
     -   #### Typography
         -   Clean, modern and minimalist.